crossplane/crossplane/design/design-doc-smaller-providers.md

 Pros

+* No new concepts or configuration required.
-* Fewer CRDs is the default user experience - no new concepts or configuration required.
+* Fewer CRDs is the default user experience
-* Requires no changes to Crossplane core - no waiting months for core changes to reach beta and be on by default.
-* Provider work spread over many provider processes (i.e. pods) should scale better.
+* Simple, non-disruptive migration path from existing providers.
 * Folks can create their own “meta-providers” (e.g. `acmeco/provider-aws`) that pull in just the services they want.
 This is just packaging - no compiling required.
+* Provider work spread over many provider processes (i.e. pods) should scale better.
 * Granular deployments.
 You could upgrade the EKS provider without having to upgrade RDS.
+* No major changes to Crossplane core, which means the rollout is uncoupled from Crossplane's quarterly release cycle.

 Cons

 * The average deployment may require more compute resources, short term.
-* At least three widely used service groups (including EC2) are still quite large (~100 CRDs).
-* Some folks are going to feel it's not enough granularity.
+* Granular deployments.
+More providers to upgrade, monitor, etc.
+* Does not achieve a "perfect" 1:1 ratio of installed-to-used CRDs - Crossplane deployments would hit

 ### Community Impact